-For the audience, this serves to make you work harder in your brain to try and figure out when Rachel is right, whether Rachel is ever right, and do more to try and figure out the truth of what happened.
+For the audience, this serves to make you work harder in your brain to try and figure out when Rachel is right.
+You don’t know whether Rachel is ever right.
+You’re challenged to figure out the truth of what happened.

 How To Write An Unreliable Narrator

 As you can imagine, the “unreliable narrator” is a potentially hazardous writing technique.
-When used badly, this will make your reader neither know nor care what is going on because your story becomes so hard to follow that they give up.
+When used badly, this will make your reader neither know nor care what is going on.
+Your story can become so hard to follow that they give up.

 The Girl On The Train is so cleverly constructed that even when you aren’t sure what’s going on and what the truth of events is, you’re never booted out of the story.
-You feel discombobulated by what you’re reading, and doubt your own certainty about events you’ve previously assumed to be real, but because it is written so well those feelings make you feel more intrigued and keen to learn the truth about what’s happening.
+You feel discombobulated by what you’re reading.
+You doubt your own certainty about events you’ve previously assumed to be real.
+But because it is written so well those feelings make you feel more intrigued and keen to learn the truth about what’s happening.

 Plan Your Story Structure

-What you need to focus on when planning your “unreliable narrator” story is to work out in advance what specific events you want to cause doubt of the accuracy of, and how you’re going to do it.
+What you need to focus on when planning your “unreliable narrator” story is to work out in advance what specific events you want to cause doubt of the accuracy of.
+Work how you’re going to do it.
 Focus on which events you’re going to tell from different perspectives, and how you want to reveal that your narrator is unreliable.

 The Mystery Of Ms Riley

-My writing partner, Jonathan McKinney, has previously written a book with an “unreliable narrator.”
-In The Mystery Of Ms Riley, you follow Nina Riley who once believed she had given birth to a baby boy four years ago, but that he was kidnapped and put up for adoption by his father.
-But she has since come to doubt whether or not it actually happened, and the story follows her as she tries to find out whether or not she ever had a son.
+My writing partner, Jonathan McKinney, has previously written a book with an “unreliable narrator”.
+In The Mystery Of Ms Riley, you follow Nina Riley who once believed she had given birth to a baby boy four years ago.
+But that he was kidnapped and put up for adoption by his father.
+There is doubt over whether or not it actually happened, and the story follows her as she tries to find out whether or not she ever had a son.

-Throughout the story you don’t know if the baby ever existed, and you don’t know whether or not Nina is crazy, until the end when the truth of what happened is revealed.
+Throughout the story you don’t know if the baby ever existed.
+You don’t know whether or not Nina is crazy, until the end when the truth of what happened is revealed.

 If your character is unsure about the reliability of a memory, make your audience aware of that potential instability.
 That leaves your reader with a feeling of intrigue rather than confusion, and intrigue is always a good quality to have in your writing.